-One of the greatest assets that a community can have to help support economic development is an interchange on a state or federal highway or interstate.
+One of the greatest assets that a community can have to help support economic development is an interchange on a state or federal highway.
 Montgomery County, unlike most communities, is fortunate to have three major interchanges.
 The interchange at US 231 and I-74 has experienced some favorable economic development due to the existing utility infrastructure in the area.
 The interchange at SR 25 near Waynetown does have access to the north to Lafayette, but US 231 appears to be the preferred connection point to I-74 today.
-Given this, and the fact that utilities are in place at the US 231 interchange is the more likely short-term alternative.
+Given this, and fact that utilities are in place at the US 231 interchange, it seems like the US 231 interchange is the more likely short-term alternative.
 This does not mean that the SR 25 interchange is not a viable alternative in the long-run, however.
 The interchange at SR 32 and I-74 is in a good location based on its relative proximity to Indianapolis and accessibility from Boone County.
-The lack of utility access at the interchange has resulted in a failure to activate the interchange beyond the fuel facility and scrap yard currently located at the interchange.
-Overall, these interchanges represent perhaps the greatest underutilized asset and greatest economic development opportunity for the county.
+The lack of utility access at the interchange has resulted in a failure to activate the interchange represent perhaps the greatest underutilized asset and greatest economic development opportunity for the county.